 A: Women, older workers, everyone else…and your business.

 The industrial age was not about business agility, but about production.
 It followed a linear model from raw materials, through manufacture or service creation to the customer.
 For the worker, their daily routine is departmental, tightly controlled, repetitive, timed and location specific.
 Each part of the process is prepared to move it to the next part.
 Other than time- and cost-saving, there is little need for innovation or cross-organisational engagement.
+In other words, no business agility practices.

 In the digital economy, we have an opportunity to move away from this linear model.
 The increase in knowledge work (although these changes can still apply to some aspects of manufacturing), the advancement of technology and developing attitudes to work, give us the chance to change the way we work and to create business agility.